 Winning isn’t everything.
 But wanting to win is.

 Those goals of achievement, those outward manifestations of your success, show others something of who you are and of what you are capable.
-And they are the targets you aim for.
+And they are some of the targets you aim for.
 But do you really need to impress others or do you need to impress yourself?
 If you know, deep down, what a hard-working, focused, caring person you are, why would you need for someone else to bless you with recognition?
 Particularly when many will reject you only because of their own feelings of inadequacy?